Skip to content

 Dependency Annotations

-Services No
+Services No -

-Interface with only one implementation No
+Interface with single implementation No -

-Default implementation of an interface No
+Default implementation of interface No -

 Interface with multiple implementations Yes Qualifier